hellosolarr/Solarr/README.md

 ## Features

-- **Secure Web Requests:** LittleScriptX provides a secure way to make web requests, ensuring the confidentiality and integrity of your data.
+- **Secure Web Requests:** LittleScriptX prioritizes data security by employing robust encryption and authentication measures.
+It ensures the confidentiality and integrity of your data, safeguarding against unauthorized access or tampering.

-- **Proxy Server Management:** Easily manage proxy servers for your web requests, enhancing privacy and access control.
+- **Proxy Server Management:** LittleScriptX simplifies proxy server management, enhancing online privacy.
+It offers an intuitive interface for configuring and overseeing proxy settings, allowing you to route requests through different IP addresses for improved access control

-- **Customization:** LittleScriptX is highly adaptable, allowing you to tailor the system to your unique requirements.
-With a wide array of configurable settings and options, users can fine-tune the tool to match their specific use cases.
-Whether you need to adjust request headers, automate specific actions, or optimize performance, LittleScriptX offers the flexibility to meet your needs precisely.
-This customization empowers you to optimize your web requests for various tasks, from web scraping to API interactions, making it a versatile and powerful tool for your online endeavors.
+- **Customization:** LittleScriptX is highly adaptable with numerous configurable settings and options.
+Tailor the system to meet your unique needs, whether it's adjusting request headers, automating specific actions, or optimizing performance.
+This flexibility empowers you to excel in web scraping, API interactions, and various online tasks.

 ## Getting Started